Amy-L-Adams/kakariki/SNPCalling_AA.md

 GCA_025629965.1_ASM2562996v1_genomic_maskedbysnps.fna is masked

-redo the aligment on this one:
+redo the aligment on the following:

+First re-index the masked genome:

 ```
 module load BWA